What Causes Cavities Besides Sugar? The Real Story Behind Tooth Decay

 Minerals and acids

-Let’s take a look through the functional nutrition lens (because your body doesn’t work in silos, and neither should your dental advice).
+Let’s take a look through the functional nutrition lens.
+Your body doesn’t work in silos, and neither should your dental advice.
+When it comes to understanding the true causes of cavities, we have to zoom way out.

 Poor brushing and sugar matter, but so do stress, pH, saliva quality, and even your gut health.